Infectious period

 A related concept is the shedding period, which is the time interval during which a host or patient excretes the pathogenic organism through saliva, urine, feces or other bodily fluids.
 Shedding period usually coincides with the infectious period and used as its synonym.

 For viral infections, viral load and viral shedding are important related concepts.
 Viral load refers to the quantity of virions (individual virus particles) in a given bodily fluid like blood, saliva, urine, etc. at different moments after infection.
-Viral shedding refers to the event when a host releases pathogens into his surroundings.
+Viral shedding refers to the event when a host releases pathogens into their surroundings.
 Together these two factors influence how much and how long pathogens will be released among a population from an infected individual, two important metrics to measure the infectiousness of a disease.
 If the infectious period starts before the onset of the symptoms of the disease (i.e. the end of the incubation period), then asymptomatic carriers can unwittingly spread the disease in the community.